 View Website

-Kickstarting the discovery of how collaborating on stackoverflow.com can be a means to organize knowledge, I optimized parameters for hierarchical density-based clustering of Stack Overflow posts.
-I increased precision by 11.1% and presented my work at the U of T UnERD conference.
+Kickstarting the discovery of how collaborating on stackoverflow.com can organize computer science knowledge, I optimized parameters for hierarchical density-based clustering of Stack Overflow posts.
+I increased precision by 11.1% and presented my results at the U of T UnERD conference.

 View Conference Presentation